Zontanoi Nekroi

-Zontanoi Nekroi ("Living Dead") is a Greek rap group formed in 1997.
-The members are Taki Tsan, Midenistis, Katahthonios, Ypohthonios, and Harmanis.
+Zontanoi Nekroi ("Living Dead") was a Greek hip-hop group formed in 1997.
+Its members were Taki Tsan, Midenistis, Katahthonios, Ypohthonios, and Harmanis.

 Formation

-At a concert of the hip hop group Terror X Crew in 1997 at the Camel Club–Athens, a police raid took place and almost everybody in the concert (even the band) were taken to the police station of Piraeus.
+At a concert of the hip hop group Terror X Crew in 1997 at the Camel Club–Athens, a police raid took place and almost everybody at the concert (even the band) were taken to the police station of Piraeus.
 Terror X Crew's DJ ALX's brother, Panagiotis Stravalexis and rapper Panos Bougas met there, and decided to form a hip hop group.
 The two of them first started as the Gate of the Living Dead.
 Stravalexis took the pseudonym Timvorihos - Grave Robber (under alias; Taki Tsan) and Bougas took the name Midenistis - Nihilist.
-Eventually they changed the band's name to Zontanoi Nekroi along with recruiting rappers for the group.
-Ipohthonios, Katahthonios and Harmanis are the aliases of the three new members who completed the group.
+Eventually they changed the band's name to Zontanoi Nekroi.
+Efthimis from Terror X Crew would introduce them to Ipohthonios (Tasos Karakostas) who would be recruited to the group but not before mentioning his younger brother "who raps better than him" Kathahthonios (Lazaros Karakostas).
+Harmanis (Vasilis Hatzidiakos) who is a childhood friend of Stravalexis would be last one to join after a random re-connection of the two.